positively-charged/bcc/doc/details.md

 static assert ( <i>condition</i> [, str <i>description</i>] ) ;
 </pre>

 An `assert` statement evaluates the specified condition.
-If the condition is false, an error message is logged into the game console and the current script is terminated.
+If the condition is `false`, an error message is logged into the game console and the current script is terminated.
 The error message will contain the full path to the source file that contains the failed assertion, along with the line and column positions.
 An optional description may be included in the error message.

 ```
 script "Main" open {